Admission Detail

 • A delay in Fee Payment will attract a penalty of Rs 5,000/- per week.
 Each act of cheque bouncing / dishonour of cheque will attract a penalty of Rs 5,000/-.

-• Students of specific programs would need to acquire some hardware / software / supplies, as under:
+• Students of specific programmes would need to acquire some hardware / software / supplies, as under:

-• Students being accepted into the Direction & Producing specialisations of MA Filmmaking need to acquire a MacBook Pro laptop [MacBook Pro i7 Processor (m1 chip recommended) & 8 Gb RAM (16Gb recommended)] & a good quality headphone.
-WWI will provide exact specifications to the students in April 2022, based on new models being launched.
-WWI also has student discounted pricing details of which will be made available to the student.
+• Students being accepted into the Direction & Producing specialisations of MA Filmmaking need to acquire a MacBook Pro laptop [MacBook Pro M2 & 8 Gb RAM (16Gb recommended)] & a good quality headphone.
+WWI will provide exact specifications to the students towards the end of their 1st semester, based on new models being launched.
+WWI also has student discounted pricing, details of which will be made available to the student.

-• All students being accepted into the Producing specialisation of Filmmaking need to acquire Movie Magic Budgeting & Movie Magic Scheduling software, which will be made available to them at a reduced cost (currently the amount is 149US$ each, but may change going forward).
+• All students being accepted into the Producing specialisation of Filmmaking need to acquire Movie Magic Budgeting & Movie Magic Scheduling softwares, which will be made available to them at a special cost allocated for WWI students.

-• All students of the Music Production & Composition programs will need to acquire MacBook Pro laptop with minimum specifications: MacBook Pro i7 or i9 Processor (m1 recommended), 32GB RAM, a good quality headphone, a MIDI controller keyboard, a license of ProTools software, Sibelius software and a license of the Apple Logic Pro X sequencing software.
+• All students of the Music Production & Composition programs will need to acquire a MacBook Pro laptop with specifications: MacBook Pro M2 Processor, 32GB RAM (higher is better), a good quality headphone, a MIDI controller keyboard, a license of ProTools software, Sibelius software and a license of the Apple Logic Pro X sequencing software.
 Changes to the same, if any, will be intimated at the time of admission.

-• Students other than the above-mentioned programs need not acquire their own laptops and can use the computing assets available on campus, but it is recommended that they acquire one after their 1st year.
+• Students other than for the above-mentioned programs need not acquire their own laptops and can use the computing assets available on campus, but it is recommended that they acquire one after their 1st year, preferably a Macbook to use and get comfortable with off-campus as well.
+WWI is happy to assist students in selection of their laptops so that it serves them even after program completion.

 • Whistling Woods is facing litigation with respect to its campus in Filmcity, Mumbai.
 WWI has secured relief through interim orders passed by both the Hon.
 Supreme Court of India on September 22, 2014 and the Hon.
 Bombay High Court on July 30, 2014, on WWI’s Review Petition challenging the Hon.
 Bombay High Court’s February 2012 decision on the matter.
 In its order of July 30, 2014, the Hon.
 Bombay High Court has allowed WWI to continue its educational activities unhindered until the Review Petition is finally disposed off and in its order of September 22, 2014, the Hon.
 Supreme Court of India has reaffirmed that decision.
 The Maharashtra State government, through its Cabinet has taken a decision, in late 2018, to allot the land on which the campus is situated to WWI on a long-term lease subject to High Court clearance.
 The Cabinet Note for the same is available in the Maharashtra government public documents section.
 The lease agreement finalisation currently underway and will be presented before the High Court soon.
 In case there is any update on this matter, adequate intimation / notice will be given.